-What do I wear at a Grand Slam?
+What to wear at a Grand Slam

 In this post, we tackle a question commonly posed to us: what should I wear at [insert Grand Slam]?
 Below, we’ve listed the Grand Slams in order of least strict to most strict in terms of dress code.
 Most importantly, though, the key when going to any tennis tournament is to make sure you wear comfortable shoes.
 These tournaments are held at expansive campuses, so naturally there is some walking to be done on your part.
 The last thing you want to be doing while watching Federer vs. Nadal on Centre Court is worry about the increasing pain in your feet!

 At the US Open, the players are the only ones with a dress code.
 However, that doesn’t mean we spectators are entirely off the hook!
 While it isn’t against the rules to show up in a torn and stained t-shirt and sweatpants, it certainly isn’t the best idea if you’re looking to fit in.
 We recommend that you dress as if you were attending a fancy garden party: short-sleeve shirts and nice pants for the guys and casual wear for the women.
 Dress for warm temperatures during day matches, but be prepared with an extra layer for a temperature drop once night time hits Arthur Ashe Stadium.
 Last year, many fans visiting New York City experienced 90-degree weather one day, only to be shocked by temperatures in the 50s the next.
 So keep an eye on the forecast as it approaches—September in NYC can mean a lot of things.

 There is nothing fashionable (or enjoyable) about bright red sunburn.
 When you’re heading to Melbourne, make sure you pack lots of sunscreen and drink lots of water.